shuque/resolve/README.md

 I often use this program to debug a variety of DNS configuration problems.
-I prefer it to "dig +trace", because the latter only resolves the exact name given to it and thus does not follow CNAME and DNAME redirections, does not support qname minimization, and does not perform DNSSEC validation.
+I prefer it to "dig +trace", because the latter only resolves the exact name given to it and does not follow CNAME and DNAME redirections, does not support query name minimization, and does not perform DNSSEC validation.
 (The newer "delv" program that ships with ISC BIND, does do DNSSEC validation, but requires the help of a DNSSEC aware resolver, and does not perform iterative name resolution by itself).